data-apis/scipy-2023-presentation/paper.rst

 that is ABI stable, meaning it can be used from any language.
 It is designed with multi-device support and supports all the data types specified by the standard.
 It also has several considerations for high performance.
-DLPack support has already been to all the major array libraries, and is the most widely supported interchange protocol across different array libraries.
+DLPack support has already been added to all the major array libraries, and is the most widely supported interchange protocol across different array libraries.

 The array API specifies the following syntax for DLPack support: